Project-EBDO/FeatureEngine/src/main/scala/org/oceandataexplorer/engine/signalprocessing/readme.md

 ### Energy

-The Energy class provides functions to compute the energy or Sound Pressure Level of a signal by using either the raw signal, the one-sided spectrum or the PSD (welch or periodogram) over it.
+The Energy class provides functions to compute the root-mean-square (rms) energy or Sound Pressure Level of a signal by using either the raw signal, the one-sided spectrum or the PSD (welch or periodogram) over it.

 This class takes **nfft** as parameter and expects spectrum and PSD of length nfft+2/nfft+1

-The energy can either be returned raw (in linear scale) or as a Sound Pressure Level (in log scale).
+The energy can either be returned as a raw measure in linear scale or as a decibel measure in log scale, called Sound Pressure
+Level.

 Here is an example of how to use this class: